 - Access: Access doors to the SRO unit must have working locks for privacy.
 The occupant must be able to access the unit without going through any other unit.
 Each unit must have immediate access to two or more approved means of exit from the building, appropriately marked and leading to safe and open space at ground level.
 The SRO unit must also have any other means of exit required by State or local law. - Fire Safety: All SRO facilities must have a sprinkler system that protects major spaces.
-"Major spaces" are defined as hallways, common areas, and any other areas specified in local fire, building, or safety codes.
-SROs must also have hard-wired smoke detectors, and any other fire and safety equipment required by state or local law. - Sanitary facilities and space and security standards must meet local code requirements for SRO housing.
-In the absence of local code standards the requirements discussed below apply [24 CFR 982.605].
+"Major spaces" are defined as hallways, large common areas, and any other areas specified in local fire, building, or safety codes.
+SROs must also have hard-wired smoke detectors, and any other fire and safety equipment required by state or local law.

+Sanitary facilities and space and security standards must meet local code requirements for SRO housing.
+In the absence of local code standards, the requirements discussed below apply [24 CFR 982.605].

 - Sanitary Facilities: At least one flush toilet that can be used in privacy, a lavatory basin, and a bathtub or shower in proper operating condition must be provided for each six persons (or fewer) residing in the SRO facility.
-If the SRO units are leased only to men, flush urinals may be substituted for up to one half of the required number of toilets.
-Sanitary facilities must be reasonably accessible from a common hall or passageway, and may not be located more than one floor above or below the SRO unit.
+If the SRO units are leased only to males, flush urinals may be substituted for up to one half of the required number of toilets.
+Sanitary facilities must be reasonably accessible from a common hall or passageway to all persons sharing them and may not be located more than one floor above or below the SRO unit.
 They may not be located below grade unless the SRO units are located on that level. - Space and Security: An SRO unit must contain at least 110 square feet of floor space, and at least four square feet of closet space with an unobstructed height of at least five feet, for use by the occupant.
 If the closet space is less than four square feet, the habitable floor space in the SRO unit must be increased by the amount of the deficiency.
 Exterior doors and windows accessible from outside the SRO unit must be lockable.

+For SRO housing, 24 CFR 5.703(d) only applies to the extent that the SRO unit contains the room or facility referenced in 24 CFR 5.703(d).
 Because no children live in SRO housing, the housing quality standards applicable to lead-based paint do not apply.